 The dairy industry has faced numerous challenges amid the continuing pandemic.
 Last month, many dairy farmers were forced to dump out millions of gallons milk when large buyers, like restaurants and schools, were forced to close.
 Though demand has surged at food banks, the U.S. supply chain system is not set up to rapidly adapt to sudden changes.

-A class-action lawsuit was filed in California at the end of last month accusing several companies, including farms and suppliers, of engaging in “the despicable and illegal practice of price-gouging of essential groceries, specifically eggs, in the midst of the ongoing and unprecedented pandemic.”
+A class-action lawsuit filed in California at the end of April accused several companies, including farms and suppliers, of engaging in “the despicable and illegal practice of price-gouging of essential groceries, specifically eggs, in the midst of the ongoing and unprecedented pandemic.”

-In response to the increased cost of meat, Tyson Foods, which processes a fifth of the nation’s beef, announced Thursday it would be cutting prices on some of its beef products at supermarkets and restaurants by up to 30%.
+In response to the increased cost of meat, Tyson Foods, which processes a fifth of the nation’s beef, announced in mid-May it would be cutting prices on some of its beef products at supermarkets and restaurants by up to 30%.

-With more time at home, more people have turned to baking.
+With more time being spent at home, more people have turned to baking.
 The cost of flour and prepared baking mixes shot up 1.3%, while sugar and sugar substitute prices increased by 1.9%.

 Bakery products and cereals increased in price by 2.9%.
 The cost of rice shot up by 3.6%, while pasta increased by 2.5%.